Arsenije III Crnojević: Habsburg rule

 In 1688, the Habsburg army took Belgrade and entered the territory of present-day Central Serbia.
 Louis William, Margrave of Baden-Baden called Arsenije III to raise arms against the Turks; the patriarch accepted and returned to the liberated Peć.
 As Serbia fell under Habsburg control, Leopold I granted Arsenije nobility and the title of duke.
-In early November, Arsenije III met with Habsburg commander-in-chief, General Enea Silvio Piccolomini in Prizren; after this talk he sent a note to all Serb bishops to come to him and collaborate only with Habsburg forces.
+In early November, Arsenije III possibly met with Habsburg commander-in-chief, General Enea Silvio Piccolomini in Prizren; after this talk he sent a note to all Serb bishops to come to him and collaborate only with Habsburg forces.
+It is uncertain whether Arsenije actually met with Piccolomini given that Catholic Bishop Bogdani met with Piccolomini multiple times to rally the population of Prizren in support of the Austrians.
+The venetian writer Camillo Contarini described how 5,000 inhabitants of Prizren came out to greet Piccolomini and that they were led by "their Archbishop".
+Serbian historians identified the Archbishop as being Arsenije while others have theorized that both Bogdani and Arsenije were present, but the most prevailing evidence suggests that Arsenije was in Montenegro at the time and did not return to Kosovo until several weeks after Piccolomini's death from the plague.
+Following Piccolomini's death that same month, the tide of the war turned in favor of the Ottomans who forced the Habsburg Army to withdraw from their conquered territories and enacted brutal reprisals against the Serbian population for their collaboration with the Habsburgs.